austinmama/vpc-on-classic-network/vpc-regions-and-subnets.md

 A VPC is deployed in a region, but it may span multiple zones.
 Each region contains multiple zones, which represent independent fault domains.

-## IBM Cloud VPC and Address Prefixes
+## IBM Cloud VPC and address prefixes
 {: #ibm-cloud-vpc-and-address-prefixes}

 Address prefixes enable communication between VPC instances in different zones.
 They provide routing information, which the _implicit router_ needs, for sending data to the zone in which the destination instance is located.
 Each subnet must be contained by an address prefix. {{site.data.keyword.vpc_short}} does not support the concept of "local" or "unreachable" subnets.